 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
 Beyond all these things put on love, which is the perfect bond of unity.

 Why do you think Yvette Schneider was surprised by the response she received from the Christian she confronted at the lesbian bar in Long Beach?
-Perhaps it was because our response to the homosexual movement in our country has often not been Christ-like.
+Perhaps it was because our response to the LGBTQ+ movement in our country has often not been Christ-like.

-As those who embrace the Bible, one of the problems we face as we speak out against homosexual activity is that we often sound self-righteous.
+As those who embrace the Bible, one of the problems we face as we speak out against LGBTQ+ activity is that we often sound self-righteous.
 Our views are easily dismissed when our opponents see us displaying anger and disgust rather than kindness and compassion.
 They think we believe that because we are monogamous heterosexuals we are somehow morally superior.

-Maybe it’s time we re-think our response as Christians to those who are involved in homosexual practices.
+Maybe it’s time we re-think our response as Christians to those who are involved in LGBTQ+ practices.
 Let me suggest two steps I think we need to take before we continue to speak out on this issue:

 Step one: Look in the mirror.
-On the morning that Pastor Chip Ingram decided to address the issue of homosexuality with his congregation in Santa Cruz, Calif., he found himself face to face with homosexuals in his community.
+On the morning that Pastor Chip Ingram decided to address the issue of homosexuality with his congregation in Santa Cruz, Calif., he found himself face to face with LGBTQ+ individuals in his community.
 They had come to church that morning to hear what the local evangelical pastor had to say about how they are living.

 Jesus is very clear in His instructions to us.
 Before we stand to address the sin we see in the life of another person, we need to spend some time in front of the mirror.
 We ought to look carefully to examine our own sinful heart before we attempt to take our tweezers to any specks we see in someone else’s eye (Matthew 7:4-5).
 And if we see someone caught in a sin, we should first examine our own lives before we attempt to rescue someone else from his trap (Galatians 6:1-2).